hypar-io/Elements/README.md

 var json = model.ToJson();
 ```
 ## Why
-When we started [Hypar](https://www.hypar.io), we needed a small library of building elements that could run in microservices executing on Linux, and was therefore free of dependencies on host applications like Rhino or Revit.
+When we started [Hypar](https://www.hypar.io), we needed a small library of building elements that could run in micro-services executing on Linux, and was therefore free of dependencies on host applications like Rhino or Revit.
 We wanted it to have an API that took the best parts from the various object models and programming APIs available in the AEC space.
 We wanted it to serialize to formats like JSON and IFC that were useful to architects, engineers, and contractors.
-And even though the library needed to stand alone, we wanted it to be usable in addins to other popular AEC applications like Dynamo, Grasshopper, Revit, and Unity.
+And even though the library needed to stand alone, we wanted it to be usable in add-ins to other popular AEC applications like Dynamo, Grasshopper, Revit, and Unity.
 We looked around and nothing fit the bill, so we started building this.

 ## Donate
 Hypar Elements is open source and will remain so **forever**.
 Your donation will directly support the development of the Hypar Elements.
-Hypar Elements has been demonstrated to work in Revit addins, Unity projects, and as Lambdas running on AWS.
+Hypar Elements has been demonstrated to work in Revit add-ins, Unity projects, and as Lambdas running on AWS.
 Send us a donation and open a feature request telling us what you'd like it to do.
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3HBW7BYRSBZYE)

 ## Getting Started the Easy Way